wp-plugins/ad-injection/readme.txt

 = If you are using WP Super Cache. =

 1. Have you enabled the WP Super Cache 'mfunc' mode? (in the Ad insertion mode and dynamic ad display restrictions pane)
-2. Are your WP Super Cache settings correct?
-It must be in 'Legacy' mode.
+2. If you use a version of WP Super Cache prior to 0.9.9.8  it must be configured in 'Legacy' mode for the dynamic features to work.
+If you use WP Super Cache 0.9.9.8 or above you can use any of the caching modes (mod_rewrite and PHP are faster than legacy).
 3. If you are using WP Minify as well then turn off the HTML minification as this strips out the mfunc tags that Ad Injection uses to check if the adverts should be inserted.

 = If you are using WP Minify =